• Skip to primary navigation

 • Sauces – Soya sauce, Chilli Sauce and Tomato Sauce is used.
 You can replace Chilli sauce with Schezwan sauce too.

 • Vegetables – Ginger, garlic, onion and capsicum are used.
-Spring onion gives a great flavour to this dish.
+Spring onion gives a great flavor to this dish.

 • Spice powders – Red Chilli Powder and Pepper Powder are used.